kortregt/google-homepage/README.md

+#Project: Google Homepage
-Deconstructing and rebuilding an existing webpage to practice HTML/CSS
+Deconstructing and rebuilding an existing webpage to practice HTML/CSS.